 Mobile device proliferation, the modern web, and customers’ always on expectation for services mean that financial institutions need to provide enhanced self-service mobile banking experiences to remain relevant and to keep customers’ business.
 Today customers prefer self-service banking.
 This shift in customer preference puts additional focus on the importance of reliable network connectivity for banks as they compete for business and strive to boost customer satisfaction.

 Of course, some consumers still prefer the tried-and-true model of doing their banking at a local branch.
 Today, many of these branches provide more than simple management of checking and savings accounts; they have expanded their offerings to include retirement planning, investment strategy, wealth management and more.
 For community retail banks, the responsibility of keeping intruders from accessing confidential customer information is mandated by law.
-The network perimeter layer has historically been the focus of protecting a private network and is still essential for keeping intruders at bay and providing detection of possible intrusions.
-Adding these services means local branches require a scalable network infrastructure that can handle growing traffic and new applications.
+The network perimeter layer has historically been the focus of protecting a private network and is still essential for keeping intruders at bay, but modern IT security requires defense in depth with additional tools and monitoring capabilities.
+Adding new services means even the local branches require a scalable network infrastructure that can handle growing traffic and new applications securely.

 Voice & Telephony Needs